Support the Greater Maple Valley Community Center

 Help us spread the word!

 These past few months have been tough around our country.
-Hurricanes, fires and floods have hit us again and again.
+Hurricanes, fires, floods and the COVID pandemic have hit us again and again.
 It’s always been in our national DNA to step up and help in these types of situations and now is no different.
 If you’ve reached out to assist the victims of these natural disasters – thank You!

 As tragic as these events have been, it’s important to remember that we have some truly pressing needs right here in our own community.
 Many of these needs, if left unmet, can and do result in tragic consequences.